smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 4. Enter **1** to maintain **Job track parameters**.
 5. Press <**F6**> to open the Add Job tracking parameters window.
 6. Type the values that define when a job will qualify for Tracking.
-    a.
-Specify and take note of the Job Name, for use in the OpCon Enterprise Manager.
+    - Specify and take note of the Job Name, for use in the OpCon User Interface.
-        i.
-The job name may be predefined by third-party software where the SBMJOB action will take place.
+       - The job name may be predefined by third-party software where the SBMJOB action will take place.
-    b.
-The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of \*ALL to accept any value, or a specific name may be entered into any of theses fields.
+    - The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of \*ALL to accept any value, or a specific name may be entered into any of theses fields.
 Specific names are compared to the actual job intercepted for Tracking, to qualify whether the job is accepted for Tracking or simply bypassed and allowed to execute.
-    c.
-Specify "AdHoc" for the Schedule name.
+    - Specify "AdHoc" for the Schedule name.
-    d.
-Set the Track Type to "Q".
+    - Set the Track Type to "Q".
-7. In OpCon Enterprise Manager, add a new job master record to the AdHoc schedule, specifying the job type of IBM i.
+7. In OpCon User Interface, add a new job master record to the AdHoc schedule, specifying the job type of IBM i.
-    a.
-Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
+    - Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
 8. Select "Batch job" in the job sub-type pull-down list.
 9. Enter the exact name of the job that was registered in the LSAM Job tracking parameters Add screen.
 10. Leave job parameters set to the default value of asterisk (\*) in order to allow the originally captured (or modified) IBM i job parameters to remain in effect, or specify override values in any of the job master definition fields.
-    a.
-Use the predefined value \*SYSVAL for the Job Date field in order to specify that the original value of the DATE parameter in the IBM i SBMJOB command should be honored.
+    - Use the predefined value \*SYSVAL for the Job Date field in order to specify that the original value of the DATE parameter in the IBM i SBMJOB command should be honored.
-    b.
-It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
+    - It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
 These values allow the original IBM i job user to be preserved.
 Refer to additional discussion of this topic below.
 11. *(Optional)* Use the job master record tabs to specify any desired Spool File or Message Management parameters.
 12. Update the job master definition.
-13. Change the Enterprise Manager view to the schedule view.
+13. Change the User Interface view to the schedule view.
 14. Complete the required schedule entries that specify when this queued job will be submitted for execution by OpCon.
 15. Update the job master schedule information.
 16. *(Optional)* Job dependencies may be added that will govern when this job is allowed to execute.
 17. *(Optional)* Job dependencies and events may be added that depend on the completion status of this job.
 18. In any IBM i job, the queued job may be started at will by any IBM i user or other job.
 19. The queued job must be submitted using the SBMJOB command from the QSYS library.
-    a.
-Do NOT qualify the SBMJOB command with the library (Not: QSYS/SBMJOB).
+    - Do NOT qualify the SBMJOB command with the library (Not: QSYS/SBMJOB).
 20. The SBMJOB command may be used from an interactive workstation job or from a batch job.
 21. The SBMJOB command may be typed by an interactive user, or it may be embedded within a program.
 22. Note the LSAM Job Tracking Number that is reported when the job is intercepted.
-    a.
-For batch jobs, this information may be viewed in the job's log or in the system operator (QSYSOPR) message queue.
+    - For batch jobs, this information may be viewed in the job's log or in the system operator (QSYSOPR) message queue.
-    b.
-The LSAM Job Tracking Number, not the same as the IBM i job number, may be used with the LSAM command WRKTRKJOB to discover the stored job definition and its status within the LSAM job tracking system.
+    - The LSAM Job Tracking Number, not the same as the IBM i job number, may be used with the LSAM command WRKTRKJOB to discover the stored job definition and its status within the LSAM job tracking system.
-23. View the AdHoc schedule to monitor the job status in the OpCon Enterprise Manager.
+23. View the AdHoc schedule to monitor the job status in the OpCon User Interface.

 ### Using a Named Schedule